 Welcome to MossWash

-Oil stains on driveways not only looks awful but they are virtually impossible to get rid of.
+Oil stains on driveways not only looks awful but they are extremely difficult to get rid of.
 There are three main options:

-Unsightly and dangerously slippery; it also makes the whole place look dank and unwelcoming.
+Unsightly and dangerously slippery, algae also makes the whole place look dank and unwelcoming.
 Not really the sort of image householders want for their most important asset.
-Fortunately algae does little in the way of damage and can easily be pressure washed off any hard surface.
-Sometimes an additional water/bleach and other treatments may be required to remove ingrained stains.
+Fortunately, algae does little in the way of short term damage and can easily be treated and washed off any hard surface.

 Many people like the visual appearance of moss.
 However, left uncheck it spreads quickly and becomes a real problem.
 Under these circumstances, it can cause a lot of damage to patio jointing, tarmac/block paving driveways and paths.
 Applying moss killing solutions to the area some weeks prior to pressure washing, using a rotary cleaning attachment, is the optimum way to shift moss with minimal damage to surface integrity.

 Pressure washing alone has little effect on these living organisms and an inexperienced operator can easily do serious damage to the stone surface.
-Once the area has been cleaned, the use of a strong bleach/water solution, applied and left for a period of time, will eventually kill off all the organisms.
-The process normally needs a number of applications before the infested area becomes completely clear but it is well worth the effort to get rid of the nasties.
+Once the area has been cleaned, the use of a sodium hypochlorite & water solution, applied and left for a period of time, will eventually kill off all the organisms.
+The process normally needs a number of applications before the infested area becomes completely clear but it is well worth the effort to get rid of them.